wangyuhsin/adaboost-and-gradient-boosting/README.md

 ## Acknowledgments

-The initial codebase and project structure is adapted from the MSDS 630 course materials provided by the University of San Francisco (USFCA-MSDS).
+The initial codebase and project structure are adapted from the MSDS 630 course materials provided by the University of San Francisco (USFCA-MSDS).
 Special thanks to the course instructors for the inspiration.